wy-chan/devchallenges_Portfolio/README.md

 See demo here: https://wy-chan.github.io/devchallenges_RecipePage/

 I created a page based on the given design.
+This challenge helps me to learn more about checkbox and lists(ordered list/ unordered list).

 ### Built With

 - HTML
-- CSS
+- CSS, flexbox

 ## Features